John-Titor/os9-m68k-ports/README.md

 This will prepare the distribution archives in `dist/archives/`.

-Build the port that you will be targeting, and ensure that the files
+Build the port that you will be installing, and check `CMDS/BOOTOBJS/BOOTFILES` to see whether a `diskboot.bf` file has been generated.
+If it does, your port can boot from disk; if not, it boots from ROM.
+Follow the respective directions below.

-    ports/<port>/CMDS/BOOTOBJS/BOOTFILES/diskboot.bf
-    ports/<port>/CMDS/BOOTOBJS/NOBUG/romimage.diskboot

-have been created.
-Flash `romimage.diskboot` to your board (or ensure that the modules listed for it are present in your current ROM).
+#### Boot-from-disk ports

+To boot from disk, you will flash `/CMDS/BOOTOBJS/NOBUG/romimage.diskboot` and install `/CMDS/BOOTOBJS/BOOTFILES/diskboot.bf` as a bootfile.

+To boot from ROM, follow the instructions below.

+#### Boot-from-ROM ports

+To boot from ROM, you will flash `/CMDS/BOOTOBJS/NOBUG/romimage.diskboot`.
+This image includes the bootfile, so you won't install one to the disk and should ignore the bootfile installation step below.

 ### Installing